flat-os/tinyfs/spec.md

-# flat\_fs specification
+# tinyfs(flat\_fs) specification
-(revision r04, 02/04/2021)
+(revision r05, 02/04/2021)

-*Further revisions shall remain compatible to this one.*

-Warning: This revision is NOT compatible with r03+1 or older.
+*This version just updates the placement of data in the first sector to leave space for the partition entries, although that makes it incompatible with r04 and older.*

 ## 1. Description

-flat\_fs is a filesystem designed to be as simple to implement as possible and to allow easy and fast access without a virtual filesystem.
+tinyfs is a filesystem designed to be as simple to implement as possible and to allow easy and fast access without a virtual filesystem.
 It also provides features like easy resizing and 64-bit LBA addresses, allowing for up to 8 EiB per partition.

-A flat\_fs image is composed of sectors, each 512 bytes in size.
-Every structure in a flat\_fs image has to be sector-aligned.
+A tinyfs image is composed of sectors, each 512 bytes in size.
+Every structure in a tinyfs image has to be sector-aligned.

 ## 2. First sector